Provable Scaling Laws for the Test-Time Compute of Large Language Models: A two-stage knockout-style algorithm

 \paragraph{Formal notations.}

-We let $\Mgenerate$ and $\Mcompare$ denote the probability distribution of the output of one LLM call for generating a candidate solution and for comparing a pair of solutions respectively.
-Given an input problem $x$, the proposed algorithm first samples $N$ independent candidate solutions

-during the generation stage.
-Then, for each pair of candidates $(y, y')$ encountered in the knockout stage, the algorithm samples $K$ independent comparison results

-and identifies the candidate that is favored by the majority of $\{r_i\}_{i \in [K]}$ as the winner.
-The randomness in $\Mgenerate$ and $\Mcompare$ can originate from LLM decoding with a non-zero temperature, the choice of prompting method or LLM backend for each LLM call, among others.
-Sampling from $\Mgenerate$ and $\Mcompare$ throughout the proposed algorithm is the sole source of randomness in the following analysis of success probability.
+Let $\Mgenerate$ and $\Mcompare$ denote the probability distribution of the output of one LLM call for generating a solution and for comparing a pair of solutions respectively.
+Given an input problem $x$, the proposed algorithm first samples $N$ independent candidate solutions $y_1, \dots, y_N \sim \Mgenerate(x)$ during the generation stage.
+Then, for each pair of candidates $(y, y')$ encountered in the knockout stage, the algorithm samples $K$ independent comparison results $r_1, \dots, r_K \sim \Mcompare(x, y, y')$, and identifies the candidate that is favored by the majority of $\{r_i\}_{i \in [K]}$ as the winner.
+Sampling from $\Mgenerate$ and $\Mcompare$ throughout the algorithm is the sole source of randomness in the following analysis of success probability.
+The randomness within $\Mgenerate$ and $\Mcompare$ can originate from LLM decoding with a non-zero temperature, the randomized choice of prompting method or LLM backend for each LLM call, among others.